Last Updated on: 29th October 2023, 09:53 am

 - Repeat this over a few sessions.

-- If the parrot goes inside the cage, praise it and reward it with a treat.
+- If the parrot goes inside the cage, praise and reward it with a treat.

-- Don’t close the cage door on your parrot until it’s done this several times.
+- Avoid closing the cage door on the parrot until it’s done this several times.

-- If your parrot becomes distressed, let it out.
+- If the parrot becomes distressed, let it out.

 Eventually, the parrot should feel comfortable.
 Then, you can remove the old cage and let it adjust.

 How To Calm A Scared Parrot

-Parrots are perceptive animals, so your parrot will take cues from you.
-You should:
+Parrots are perceptive animals, so they’ll take cues from you.
+Do the following:

-- Speak in a calm and even tone of voice.
+- Move slowly and talk in a calm and even tone of voice.

 - Remove the parrot from whatever is scaring it.

-- Let your parrot retreat from its source of fear and stay nearby as it calms down.
+- Let the parrot retreat from its source of fear and stay nearby while it calms down.

-- Provide distractions, such as toys and treats.
+- Provide distractions like fun toys and snack treats.

-Some parrots, especially cockatiels, are afraid of the dark or have night terrors.
-Provide a soft night light if your parrot screams during the night or panics when its cage is covered.
+Some parrots, like cockatiels, fear the dark or have night terrors.
+Provide a soft night light if the parrot screams during the night or panics when its cage is covered.

 Can You Tame A Scared Parrot?

 Two techniques will assist with taming a scared parrot:

 According to Good Bird, desensitization therapy is among the best ways to make parrots more confident.
-Training it in increments will get it used to the presence of a feared object or person.
+Training in increments will let it adjust to the feared object or person.
 This works by:

-- Slowly exposing the parrot to the source of stress.
+- Slowly expose the parrot to the source of stress.

-- Letting it experience the stress for a short amount of time.
+- Allowing it to experience anxiety for a short while.

 - Comforting the parrot after the terrifying experience.

 Positive And Negative Reinforcement

-Positive reinforcement involves rewarding behavior that we want to encourage.
+Positive reinforcement involves rewarding behavior we want to encourage.
 This can be done by:

-- Offering treats or playing when your parrot shows the right behaviors.
+- Offering treats or playing together when the parrot shows the right behaviors.

-- Ignoring all negative or undesirable behaviors you want to eliminate.
+- Ignoring undesirable behaviors you’d like to eliminate.